38 Foreign and defence policy

 ‘Asian engagement’

-Australian recognition of its geographic place at the southern tip of South-East Asia occurred glacially, as it clung to its European roots.
-The gradual replacement of fading British power with the greater strength of a fellow Anglo-Saxon American ally allowed Australia to continue its limited embrace of its Asian neighbours (with exceptions, such as the 1950 Colombo Plan).
-Australia found itself engaged in wars of decolonisation at the behest of the UK and USA in the postwar era, and Australian contact with Asia remained confined mainly to strategic issues, even as trade with a revitalised Japan started to become increasingly important from the 1960s.
-One major impediment to Australia’s acceptance in the Asian region was the ‘White Australia’ policy, which was officially ended by Gough Whitlam in 1973.
+Australian recognition of its geographic place at the southern tip of South-East Asia occurred glacially, as it clung to its European colonial roots.
+The gradual postwar shift from a fading Britain to the greater strength of a fellow Anglo-Saxon American ally continued Australia’s limited engagement in Asia (with exceptions, such as the 1950 Colombo Plan), and Australia engaged in wars of decolonisation in the region, allied with the (neo)colonial UK and USA.
+Another major impediment to Australia’s acceptance in the Asian region was the racist ‘White Australia’ policy, which was only officially ended in 1973.
+Otherwise, Australian contact with Asia remained confined mainly to strategic issues, despite the increasing importance of trade with a revitalised Japan from the 1960s.

-This policy realignment was catalysed by the 1989 government report by Ross Garnaut entitled Australia in the Northeast Asian Ascendancy.[42]
-However, it was not until the Labor prime ministership of Paul Keating that Canberra truly faced the reality that its natural home was as part of Asia, and not simply as an isolated ‘cultural outpost’ of an Anglo-Saxon protector.[43]
-Keating, with the support of his foreign minister, Gareth Evans, carved a path – sometimes controversial – of ‘Asian engagement’, and the country has assumed a strong role not only in the economy of the Asian region, but also in its institutional arrangements.
+Further policy realignment was catalysed by the 1989 Australia in the Northeast Asian Ascendancy report and was solidified by ALP Prime Minister Paul Keating, who insisted that Australia face the reality that its natural home was as part of Asia, and not simply as an isolated ‘cultural outpost’ of an Anglo-Saxon protector.[49]
+Keating, and foreign minister Gareth Evans, carved a sometimes controversial path of ‘Asian engagement’, and the country has since assumed a strong role not only in the economy of the Asian region, but also in its institutional arrangements.
 Indeed, Keating and Evans were instrumental in the creation of pan-regional organisations such as APEC and the ASEAN Regional Forum.
 The ‘region’ in which Australia resides is referred to variously as ‘Asia’, the ‘Asia-Pacific’ and more recently the ‘Indo-Pacific’.
-While Labor governments have typically been more proactive on this, and though Liberal Prime Minsters such as John Howard and Tony Abbott have sought to place a stronger accent on ‘Anglosphere’ partners, they have not interrupted the process (a dynamic identified as the ‘Howard paradox’).[44]
-Even Liberal Prime Minister Tony Abbott talked about ‘more Jakarta, less Geneva’ as the guiding principle for foreign policy.[45]
+Liberal Prime Ministers, including most recently Scott Morrison, have placed more emphasis on ‘Anglosphere’ partners, but they have not interrupted the regional shift begun by Labor (a dynamic originally identified as the [John] ‘Howard paradox’).[50]
+But even so, an emphasis remains on both sides of politics on a transactional and instrumental connection with Asia and a familiar, fond and warm relationship with the Anglosphere.[51]

 Foreign aid

-Aid is an extension of Australia’s national interest, with a regionally directed focus.
-Prime Minister Howard once reflected upon the regional basis to this notion: ‘Australia’s most immediate interests and responsibilities will always be in our region[50] – the South Pacific (Pacific Island countries) and South-East Asia.
-This area is sometimes described as an ‘arc of instability’,[51] a term that conveys the connection between aid, security and the national interest.
+Aid is an extension of Australia’s national interest, with a regional focus.
+Prime Minister Howard once reflected: ‘Australia’s most immediate interests and responsibilities will always be in our region’ – the South Pacific (Pacific Island countries) and South-East Asia.[57]
+This area is sometimes described as an ‘arc of instability’,[58] a term that conveys the connection between aid, security and the national interest.
 Aid was not always conceived of in this securitised fashion.
-Aid thinking prior to the mid-2000s was primarily development centred, with an emphasis upon economic growth and market-based solutions.[52]
-But global jihadism and the danger of failing states in the region shifted Australia’s approach to aid to one that sought to manage ‘the spill-over to Australia of transnational risks, potentially festering within the borders of “ineffective” states’.[53]
+Aid thinking prior to the mid-2000s was primarily development centred, with an emphasis upon economic growth and market-based solutions.[59]
+But global jihadism and the danger of failing states in the region shifted Australia’s approach to aid to one that sought to manage ‘the spill-over to Australia of transnational risks, potentially festering within the borders of “ineffective” states’.[60]
 The primary means to influence the region has largely been through foreign aid or overseas development assistance, through forums like the Pacific Island Forum, and, in extreme situations, military intervention.

-Australia’s aid budget 2018–19 reflected this regional prioritisation, giving $1.3 billion to the Pacific region, $1 billion to South-East and East Asia, and smaller amounts to regions with more pressing needs – $284.8 million to South and West Asia and $258.5 million to the Middle East and Africa.[54]
-If aid was given on the basis of need it would be geared towards Africa and South Asia, which contain most of the world’s 47 least developed countries (LDCs).
-Comparatively, only five countries in the Pacific and three in South-East and East Asia are listed as LDCs.[55]
-But regional dangers have been brought into sharp relief post 9/11, epitomised by Australian intervention in Timor Leste, the Regional Assistance Mission to the Solomon Islands, and ongoing governance issues and political instability in Papua New Guinea and Fiji.
-Chinese influence in the Pacific region has also framed Australia’s recent foreign aid commitments and prioritisation.
+Australia’s aid budget 2025–26 reflected this regional prioritisation.
+Out of $5.1 billion of Official Development Assistance, $2.2 billion was allocated to the Pacific region and $1.3 billion to South-East Asia, and smaller amounts to regions with more pressing needs – South and Central Asia and to the Middle East and Africa.[61]
+If aid was given on the basis of need it would be geared especially towards Africa, which contain most of the world’s 44 least developed countries (LDCs).
+But regional dangers were brought into sharp relief post 9/11, epitomised by Australian intervention in Timor Leste, the Regional Assistance Mission to the Solomon Islands, and ongoing governance issues and political instability in Papua New Guinea and Fiji.
+Countering Chinese influence in the Pacific region has also been a priority of Australia’s recent foreign aid commitments.[62]

 Section 4: The superpowers